-Recommended disclosuresCommentaryDescribe impact

-of climaterelated risks and
+Recommended disclosures Describe impact of climaterelated risks and opportunities on the businesses, strategy & financial planning

-opportunities on

-the businesses,

-strategy &

-financial planningThe gross, u

-scenarios, s

-opportunitie

-opportunitie

 The gross, unmitigated potential financial impact of the ten most relevant climate-related risks and opportunities was quantified at high-level, across all three time horizons and three scenarios, supported by third-party experts.
 A range of management approaches were identified, many of which the Group has in place already, to mitigate these risks and capture opportunities.
 The table below maps approaches to risks and opportunities: